dylanlott/vedh/docs/research/deck-provider-feasibility.md

 See `.planning/phases/01-measured-deck-import-foundation/01-07-SUMMARY.md` for the full account, including the deviation from this plan's originally anticipated Task 3 shape (a fixture-tested working adapter, or a no-go) that this decision produced.

+---

+## 6. Revised decision (2026-08-07)

+**Selected: Archidekt.** This section supersedes Section 5's Moxfield selection above — it does not rewrite it.
+Both decisions and the evidence behind each remain readable in
+full: Section 5 is left exactly as it was written, as the historical record of what was actually decided and why, at the time it was decided.

+**Decided by:** the user (dylan), during UAT of plan 01-07, recorded as gap `G-01-1` in `.planning/phases/01-measured-deck-import-foundation/01-UAT.md`.
+**Date:** 2026-08-07.

+### Why this reverses Section 5

+The user asked, in substance, "why can't we do Moxfield?
+Do Archidekt instead then if we can't do Moxfield" (`01-UAT.md`, `G-01-1.reason`).
+The honest answer, already established by this document's own Section 2 and not re-derived here: **Moxfield's response contract is unobtainable without authorized API access.**

+- `api.moxfield.com/robots.txt` is a blanket `User-agent: * / Disallow: /` (Section 2.1;
+  re-verified 2026-08-05, unchanged).
+This spike declined to ignore that disallow, so no response body from that host was ever obtained, and Section 5's own "Open blockers gating enablement" already named this as blocker (a).
+- `moxfield.com`'s web frontend independently returns a Cloudflare bot-management `403` "Attention Required" challenge to every unauthenticated probe attempted — three different `User-Agent` values, all blocked identically (Section 2.1).
+This is infrastructure-level anti-automation, not a policy choice this codebase's client could configure around without defeating a WAF challenge, which this spike also declined to do.

+Section 5's own hard-gate finding (D-15, response-shape stability) could never be evaluated for Moxfield for exactly this reason — no response body was ever observed to evaluate.
+That was recorded honestly as "unknown," not rounded up to a pass.
+The user's reversal is consistent with, not contrary to, that record.

+### Moxfield is "not without a key," not "never"

+Moxfield operates an official developer API with an application process (this spike did not discover its exact terms — see Section 2.8 — but its existence as a *credentialed* path, distinct from the unauthenticated `api.moxfield.com` this spike probed, is independently known).
+Nothing here forecloses revisiting Moxfield if authorized access is
+obtained: the barrier is the current unauthenticated posture, not something structural about Moxfield as a provider. `deckimport.SourceMoxfield` remains a declared `SourceType` value in `pkg/deckimport` for exactly this reason — the enum is closed at four values and this decision does not touch it.

+### The Archidekt risk carried forward unchanged

+Selecting Archidekt does not retire the risk Section 1.4 already disclosed: `GET https://archidekt.com/api/decks/<id>/` is Archidekt's own internal, unversioned SPA data API — the same endpoint their React frontend calls — not a contract published or versioned for third-party consumers.
+It was directly observed to be structurally consistent across six independently fetched real public decks on 2026-08-05 (Section 1.4), which is current-state evidence of consistency, not a guarantee of future stability.
+An unversioned internal API can change without notice, and nothing in this document rules that out.
+This is exactly why plan 01-09's fixture-contract tests against the committed capture (`server/testdata/deck_providers/archidekt_deck_2026-08-05.json`) matter: they make a future silent shape change fail loudly instead of mis-parsing quietly.

+### Human precondition for enabling — not for building

+Building `archidektAdapter` (plan 01-08, Task 2) requires none of this: it is exercised entirely by hermetic tests against the committed fixture, and the provider kill switch (`DECK_PROVIDER_ENABLED` / `providerEnabled()`) defaults off regardless of which adapter is registered.

+**Enabling the kill switch for real Archidekt traffic is a different matter, and has a precondition that has not yet been satisfied by anyone:** `https://archidekt.com/terms` is a client-rendered single-page app.
+The HTML a plain `GET` returns contains font declarations and application shell markup, not the rendered terms text (Section 1.5) — no agent working on this project has JavaScript execution capability, so **no agent has ever read what Archidekt's terms actually say about automated or programmatic reads.**
+`robots.txt` permitting the `/api/decks/` path (Section 1.5) is crawler etiquette, not a license to build a product feature on top of that endpoint.
+A human must open `https://archidekt.com/terms` in a real browser and read it before `DECK_PROVIDER_ENABLED` is turned on for `archidekt.com` in any real deployment.
+This precondition is recorded here, not resolved here.